What You Need to Know Before Renting a House in Nairobi

 5. Is water available throughout?

 Because you have to give up something.
-It’s either you get a cheap house that is too far from town, so you use a lot of money in your daily travel, or get one near town, but with the rent price over the roof.
+It’s either you get a cheap house that is too far from CBD, so you use a lot of money in your daily travel; or get one near CBD, but with the rent price over the roof.

 And if it’s all good, then it’s a posh estate where you’ll pay an arm and a leg in rent.